acemod/ACE3/docs/wiki/framework/medical-framework.md

 | 3  | Ammo | String | Required |
 | **R** | Parameters to be passed to the next handler in the list, e.g. `_this` or a modified copy of it.
 Return `[]` to prevent further handling. | Array | Required |

-We recommend modifying `_this` with `set` instead of returning a copy of the array to prevent any issues with API changes.
+We recommend modifying `_this` with `set` and returning it instead of returning a copy of the array to prevent any issues with API changes.
 Existing parameters will not change in type, function, or format without warning, but new parameters may be added.

 The damage elements are sorted in descending order according to how much damage was dealt to each body part _before armor was taken into account_, but the actual damage values are _after armor_.